2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 ### Genera-level Abundance

 Because there were so many genera, I decided to investigate the mean abundance levels in the highest expressed genera (Figure 6) as well as obtain their abundances values (Table 1).
 The genus *Clostridrium*, from phylum Firmicutes, expressed the highest levels of abundance in lean cats.
 It had a mean abundance of about 35.
 In contrast, the genera *Olsenella* and *Eggerthella* (from phylum Actinobacteria) are much more expressed than other genera. *Olsenella* produced a mean value of about 28 and *Eggerthella*, which is only present in energy-restricted obese cats, expressed at a value of about 27.
-There are some genera that are present in the highest portion that show up in lean cats but not in obese cats and vice-versa.
+There are some genera that are present in the highest portion that are represented in lean cats but not in obese cats and vice-versa (Table 1).
+Some examples of these genera are *Romboustia* and *Prevotella*.
+In this measure of the highest 15 abundant genera, *Romboustia* is only represented in lean cats and *Prevotella* only expresses abundance in obese cats.

 ![](Final_Report_files/figure-markdown_github-ascii_identifiers/barplot-of-phylum-1.png)